Zahraaabidha/Zahraaabidha/README.md

 I enjoy solving difficult problems, shipping projects, and occasionally discovering that the "quick side project" was neither quick nor a side project

-> *Frequently overengineering side projects and learning from the consequences.*
+> *Most of my projects start as questions and end as systems.*

 </td>
 <td width="45%" valign="top" align="center">